 Learn as much as you can about Alzheimer's disease.
 Knowledge helps to alleviate fear and feelings of helplessness.

 Contact organizations such as the Alzheimer's Association and the Alzheimer's Disease Education and Referral (ADEAR) Center for more information about the disease, treatment options, and caregiving resources.
 Some community groups may offer classes to teach caregiving, problem-solving, and management skills.

 Expect Progressive Cognitive Decline

 Learn about the stages of Alzheimer's disease, and the changes that may occur in your elderly parent as the disease progresses.
 Everyone experiences the stages of the disease in different ways at different times, however having an overview of the general progression can help a family member identify if another health problem is occuring that is causing symptoms that need to be addressed.

 Prepare your family and friends.
 Explain that Alzheimer’s is a brain disease, not a psychological or emotional disorder.
 Share any educational materials that you have compiled.
-The more that people learn about the disease, the more comfortable they may feel around the person.
+The more that people learn about the disease, the more comfortable they may feel around the changes they experience.

 Preparing yourself and your family for what lies ahead is crucial, but there is another person who is equally as important: the person who has just been diganosed with Alzheimer's.
 It is vitally important to begin planning.
-It is also the most important conversations that you have.
-Having the end of life talk with an elderly parent is never easy, and you have to ask the hard questions.
+Having important elder care and end of life conversations with an elderly spouse or parent is never easy, however you have to ask the hard questions.
 What does the person who has been diagnosed want?
 Do they want to live at home as long as possible?
-What is going to happen if a person cannot be maintained in the home?
+What is going to happen if they cannot be maintained in the home?
 Do you have the finances to pay for extended care?
-What do you want done when you die?
+What continuing care and funeral plans are in place?